Team Misawa generates fighter jets for Joint Forcible Entry exercise

-U.S. Air Force F-16 Fighting Falcons assigned to the 13th and 14th Fighter Squadrons conduct a Joint Forcible Entry (JFE) exercise, May 1, 2024, at Misawa Air Base, Japan.
+A U.S. Air Force F-16 Fighting Falcon from the 14th Fighter Squadron takes off during a Joint Forcible Entry (JFE) exercise, May 1, 2024, at Misawa Air Base, Japan.
 The JFE exercise enhances regional security by bolstering the Department of Defense's capacity for multi-domain operations across air, land, thereby enabling the establishment of infrastructure for subsequent forces and logistics.
-(U.S. Air Force photo by Kohei Sugisawa)
+The JFE exercise increases interoperability, information-sharing, and access with U.S. Forces (U.S. Air Force, U.S. Navy and U.S. Marines), to enhance their capabilities and improve their coordination for competition.
+(U.S. Air Force photo by Airman 1st Class Andre Gustavo Medina)

 |Date Taken: